cjratcliff/ml-compiled/docs/td.rst

 :math:`R_t-V(st;v)` is the temporal difference term.

-It’s multiplied by the probability assigned by the policy for the action at time t.
+It’s multiplied by the probability assigned by the policy for the action at time :math:`t`.
 This means policies which are more certain will be penalized more heavily for incorrectly estimating the value function.
-The final term is the entropy of the policy.
+The final term is the entropy of the policy's distribution over actions.

 It is optimized by RMSProp with the moving average of gradients shared between threads.